When couples divorce, it is advised and sensible for the parties to reach a final settlement in relation to their

 The orders for capital are lump sum orders, property adjustment orders, sale of property orders and pension orders.

 A lump sum order is just that, it orders that one party pays the other party a lump sum of money.

 A property adjustment order can relate to the former matrimonial home or any other property that the parties own such as shares, furniture or any vehicles.
-If the former matrimonial home is jointly owned with a mortgage and one party wishes it to be transferred to themselves it will be necessary for them to seek advice as to whether they can obtain a mortgage for the property themselves.
-If one party cannot obtain a mortgage in their own name but has primary care of the children of the family and their housing needs cannot be met through the sale of the property, an order can be made where that party remains in the former matrimonial home until one of a number of factors arise whilst the other party remains on the mortgage.
-The party must however be able to meet the costs of the mortgage and outgoings.
+If the former matrimonial home is jointly owned with a mortgage and one party wishes for it to be transferred to themselves they may have to consider seeking independent mortgage advice.
+Where one party has primary care of the children of the family and their housing needs cannot be met through the sale of the property, an order can be made where that party remains in the former matrimonial home until one of a number of factors arise whilst the other party remains on the mortgage.
+Typically the remaining party will have to meet the costs of the mortgage and outgoings.
 The usual turning points to conclude these types of orders are that once the youngest child attains 18, the party remarries or the party dies, the property will then be sold and the equity divided as ordered by the court.